2008 Romanian parliamentary election: By-elections

 At the start of the 2008–2012 parliamentary term, only parties that had won seats in the 2008 elections were eligible to contest parliamentary by-elections.
 However, this changed in 2011, after which all parties were allowed to propose candidates.
 The change came after repeated contests to the Constitutional Court of Romania of former 2009 presidential candidate Remus Cernea.

-Following the nomination of Bogdan Olteanu to the Council of Administration of the National Bank of Romania as Deputy Governor, the first by-election of the parliamentary term took place in Bucharest constituency 1 will be held the first by-election of this legislature.
+Following the nomination of Bogdan Olteanu to the Council of Administration of the National Bank of Romania as Deputy Governor, the first by-election of the parliamentary term took place in Bucharest constituency 1 will be held the first by-election of this parliament.
 The election was held on 17 January 2010 and was a contest between Radu Stroe of the National Liberal Party (PNL) and Honorius Prigoană, representing the PDL.
 The Social Democrats decided not to propose a candidate and to support the PNL candidate.
 Stroe was subsequently elected.

 Daniela Popa resigned from the Chamber of Deputies to take office as President of the Insurance Supervising Committee, also stepping down as president of the Conservative Party.
 The PNL decided not to have its own candidate, but to support the PSD+PC candidate, based on the gentlemen's agreement for the Bucharest by-election.
 The PSD nominated Conservative Party member and former Romanian Lottery director Liliana Mincă, with the PDL putting forward former TV show host Teo Trandafir, who went on to win.

 Following the death of Ioan Timiş, Deputy for Hunedoara County constituency 3, a by-election took place on 28 November 2010.
 All parties nominated candidates, with former Minister of Labour, Mariana Câmpeanu of the PNL winning.

 In January 2011, the representative of the Macedonians in Romania, Liana Dumitrescu, died.
 As she was a representative of a national minority, her seat had no college.
 As a result, her seat was left empty.

 In April 2011 Victor Surdu died, vacating his seat in the Chamber of Deputies, Neamț County constituency 6.
 The by-election was held on 21 August 2011 and won by the PDL candidate, Adrian Rădulescu, Secretary of State in the Ministry of Agriculture.

 In May 2011, Cătălin Cherecheș was elected Mayor of Baia Mare, automatically vacating her seat in the Chamber of Deputies, Maramureș County constituency 2.
 The by-election on 21 August saw Florin Tătaru of the Social Liberal Union elected.

 On 30 August 2011, Zoltán Pálfi died, vacacting Cluj County constituency 9.